the desktop firewall that adapts to different network connections

 # braise show service "Service Name"

-These rules are stored in a dictionary called realm_defs.
+These rules are stored together with a string identifying the network you're connected to, in a dictionary called realm_defs.
 To interrogate it, do :

 # braise show realms

 And in the end, the firewall logs all that it drops ; there's a log processor tool included ; try it with

 This software is copyrighted under the GNU Version 3 license.